Hunt with us for three days, and deepen your understanding of:

 Distances and availability to restaurants or grocery stores (some are closed Sundays and Mondays) may be an issue, so we recommend you plan your meals (and hunting licenses) in advance.

-Hunt Fee = $600/hunter for one bird for a three day hunt, or $850/hunter for two birds.
+Hunt Fee = $600/hunter for one bird for a three day hunt.
 Up to one spectator/parent may tag along during the hunt.
 Additional days beyond the initial three can be added at $200/day, subject to scheduling availability.

 A 50% deposit is required to reserve your scheduled hunt, with full payment received a minimum of 10 days prior to your hunt.
 Deposits are non-refundable.